 Philip has also directed two in-house productions for the Festival Theatre, Malvern: Shaw’s ARMS AND THE MAN and a reworking of the musical, NIGHTINGALE.
 In a freelance capacity he has directed Noel Coward’s FALLEN ANGELS for Pavilion Theatre and was co-director and co-adaptor of THE MYSTERIES AT CANTERBURY CATHEDRAL.

-For many years, Philip has written and directed the Pantomime at the Buxton Opera House and this Christmas has just celebrated his 25th year at the venue.
+For over 25 years Philip has written and directed the Pantomime at the Buxton Opera House..
 He enjoys directing drama students and in recent years has worked at ALRA, The Court Theatre Training Company and Arts University Bournemouth.
-Last summer he directed John Van Druten’s LONDON WALL for the Drama Studio London and will shortly return to direct WOMEN OF TWILIGHT.
+Last summer he directed WOMEN OF TWILIGHT for the Drama Studio London, his third visit following successful productions in 2015 and 2016.

 See Script Bank for a list of plays written and adapted by Philip Dart.
 For more plays click here: